 It has further been made clear vide the Delhi High Court order, that if any FIR has been lodged, proceedings proceeded thereto will remain unaffected by the said order and that it will be open to concerned banks to proceed in accordance with law in light of the judgement of the Supreme Court.
-Further, Mr. Punit Garg has filed another writ petition in Delhi High Court challenging the order of IFCI declaring the account as fraud under the Circular, and the matter is next listed on July 24,2024.

-(viii) During the earlier years and in the current year, certain banks had issued show cause notices to the Company, Holding Company and certain directors seeking reasons as to why the Company and Holding Company should not be classified as willful defaulter.
-Also, during the earlier year and in the current year, certain banks have served notice seeking explanation as to why the account of the Company and the Holding Company should not be declared as fraud in terms of applicable RBI regulations.
-Further, the Company had received intimation of order passed by willful defaulter identification committee of one of the banks for inclusion of name of the Company and its directors / guarantors etc in credit information companies (CiCs) list of willful defaulters and seeking representation against the said order.
-The Company and Holding Company have been responding to said show cause notices and intimations, from time to time.
-The Company in its response has highlighted that the proceedings and the classification of the Company as a willful defaulter is barred during the prevailing moratorium under section 14 of the Code and protection is available in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Company for classification as fraud and requested the banks to withdraw the notices.
-Further, certain banks had issued notices seeking personal hearing by the authorized representative of the Company and Holding Company.
-Hearings were attended to and necessary submissions made in accordance with the submissions made earlier in the responses to the show cause notices.
+(viii) During the earlier years, certain banks had issued show cause notices to the Corporate Debtor, its holding company and its fellow subsidiary and certain directors seeking reasons as to why the Corporate Debtor , its holding company and its fellow subsidiary should not be classified as willful defaulter.
+Also, during the earlier year and in the current year, certain banks have served notice seeking explanation as to why the account of the Corporate Debtor, its holding company and its fellow subsidiary should not be declared as fraud in terms of applicable RBI regulations.
+Further, during the current year, the Corporate Debtor, and its holding, company RCOM and in the earlier year, the Company had received intimation of order passed by willful defaulter identification committee of certain banks for inclusion of name of the Company and RCOM and its directors / guarantors etc in credit information companies (CiCs) list of willful defaulters and seeking representation against the said order.
+Further, during the current year, one of the banks has declared the Company as a willful defaulter.
+During the current year, one of the banks have served a letter intimating that the bank has classified the account of the Corporate Debtor and its holding company as fraud as per the applicable Reserve Bank of India ("RBI").
+The Corporate Debtor, its holding company and its fellow subsidiary have been responding to said show cause notices and intimations, from time to time.
+The Corporate Debtor in its response has highlighted that the proceedings and the classification of the Corporate Debtor as a willful defaulter is barred during the prevailing moratorium under section 14 of the Code and protection is available in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Corporate Debtor for classification as fraud and requested the banks to withdraw the notices.
+Further, certain banks had issued notices seeking personal hearing by the authorized representative of the Corporate Debtor, its holding company and its fellow subsidiary in respect of the aforesaid matter.
+Hearings were attended to and necessary submissions were made in accordance with the submissions made earlier in the responses to the show cause notices.